kadenzipfel/smart-contract-vulnerabilities/vulnerabilities/overflow-underflow.md

 ### Using Shift Operators
 Overflow & underflow checks are not performed for shift operations like they are performed for other arithmetic operations.
 Thus, over/underflows can occur.

-The left shift ``<<`` operator shifts all the beats in the first operand by the number specified in the second operand.Shifting an operand by 1 position is equivalent to multiplying it by 2, shifting 2 positions is equivalent to multiplying it by 4, and shifting 3 positions is equivalent to multiplying by 8.
+The left shift ``<<`` operator shifts all the beats in the first operand by the number specified in the second operand.
+Shifting an operand by 1 position is equivalent to multiplying it by 2, shifting 2 positions is equivalent to multiplying it by 4, and shifting 3 positions is equivalent to multiplying by 8.

 ```solidity
 uint8 public a = 100;